mohammedsohail-dev/Internship_CABS/README.md

-   Users can run the code along with the CMAPSS Data set
+   Users can run the code along with the CMAPSS Data set in the same folder

   Objective:
         The project aims to implement deep learning-based predictive maintenance for predicting the Residual Useful Life (RUL) of turbofan degradation in aircraft engines.